The Science Behind Synthetic Curcumin and Its Anti-Aging Benefits

 How Synthetic Curcumin Slows Aging at the Cellular Level?

-- Oxidative stress and free radical damage
+- Oxidative stress and the buildup of free radicals

 Neutralizing Free Radicals